AndreiTsialenchanka/evaluation-java-template/README.md

 > 1. Delete this quotation
 > 1. Delete tasks from all files

-# evaluation-template
+# evaluation-java-template

-- [ ] Update name to evaluation-(framework name) here and in package.json too
+- [ ] Update name to evaluation-java-(framework name) here and in package.json too

-This is a template repository to create test-ware for evaluating certain test automation tools.
+This is a template repository to create test-ware for evaluating certain (Java) test automation tools.

 - [ ] Update description to describe purpose of this repository, e.g. This is a test-ware for evaluation FRAMEWORK test automation tool.

 ## Prerequisites

+1. Java JDK v8
 1. [ ] Add additional prerequisites if necessary

 ## Framework used